SpeedReach/failure_stack/README.md

 ---

-A error handling library inspired by rust and error-stack.
+A error handling library inspired by rust and error-stack, to prevent unpredicted errors.

 ## Why use failure_stack ?
 The origin error handle method: throw catch, may cause unpredicted errors and behaviors,